sugartechllc/pyfunc/README.md

 # pyfunc
-Use a sting as a python function
+Use a string as a python function